Twigonometry/OSCP-Notes-Template/README.md

 I've added a few resources to each of the notes, but they are there for you to flesh out (or delete) at your will.
 This is simply a template, and more detailed notes are available in my [[Cybersecurity Notes]] repository.

+**Important Note**: if you use this repository, make sure you do not publicly share your OSCP notes by accident (i.e. in a public fork of this repo) or OffSec will be [angry](https://cdn.emojidex.com/emoji/seal/Angryping.png).

 ## Installation

 ### Installing Obsidian